 Six Words About Work

-The latest installment of the bestselling Six-Word Memoir® series offers more than 400 passionate ways at looking at work today.
-Created by SMITH Magazine and the consulting firm, Mercer, Six Words About Work is a perfect stocking stuffer, 6th night of Hanukkah treat, or gift for any graduate trying to make sense of the vast world of work.
+Perfect for your next company meeting or retreat, the latest installment of the bestselling Six-Word Memoir® series offers more than 400 passionate ways at looking at work today.
+Created by SMITH Magazine and the consulting firm, Mercer, Six Words About Work is also perfect stocking stuffer or gift for any graduate trying to make sense of the vast world of work.
 Packed with inspirational quotes on why people do what they do, tips and tricks to navigate the work life, and lessons learned along the way, Six About Work will inspire and delight readers of all passions and professions.

 It All Changed in an Instant: More Six-Word Memoirs by Writers Famous & Obscure.
 A thousand new six-word sagas from writers famous and obscure, and the first collection of six-word memoirs to include backstories.
 From acclaimed authors Malcolm Gladwell, Wally Lamb, Junot Diaz, Amy Tan, and Art Spiegelman, and celebrities such as Sarah Silverman, Suze Orman, Margaret Cho, Yogi Berra, Tony Hawk, Terrell Owens, Leonard Nimoy, and Chelsea Handler, to ordinary folks around the world, our much-anticipated sequel is a thousand ways at looking at life, six words at a time.
 Bring it instead of a bottle of wine at your next party—and watch the conversation fly.